Benchmarking Foundation Models with Language-Model-as-an-Examiner: Experimental Details

 \subsection{Metric Evaluation}

 For metric evaluation, we randomly select 100 questions from LMExamQA, and randomly select 3 model-generated responses for each question, resulting in a total of 300 samples.
 We ask the human annotators to score the responses between 1-5 based on their overall quality.
 Additionally, for each question, we ask the annotators to rank the 3 respective model-generated responses.
+Here we provide the annotation instructions.